What do the drone regulations in Norway actually say? (Complete guide 2025)

 Videos and text about airspace, safety, VLOS, and technical knowledge

-Must have 75% correct (30 out of 40) to pass
+Must get 75% correct (30 out of 40) to pass

 Can be retaken for free if you fail